ninofaivre/neotest-criterion/README.md

 This is a very early realease, bug are to be expected.
 Currently it needs a patched consumer for diagnostics.
 So you need to disable the default diagnostic consumer.
 The patched one should be 100% compatible with the default one so others adapters should be okay.
 It use patched functions only for criterion adapter and use origin functions for other adapters.
-Original adapter is not updated more than a few times a year but still, it can cause some troubles.
+Original consumer is not updated more than a few times a year but still, it can cause some troubles.

 default settings :